Florida Notary Public Updates

 - Top Notary Mistakes and How to Avoid Them

-- Does Online Video Chat Count as Being Physically Present for a Florida Notarization?
+- Does Video Chat Count as Being Physically Present for a Florida Notarization?

 - Troy Fain Takes Notary Privacy Seriously